 Our culture, art, personal experiences, religious beliefs and philosophy provide meaning and context.

-Our perceptions of reality and the complexity & interdependencies of the systems we inhabit provide feedback loops that shape reality.
+Our perceptions of reality and the complexity & interdependencies of the systems we inhabit provide feedback loops shaping reality.

-This interplay manifests itself in a range of cognitive and perception biases that form the foundations of our personal and community views of the world.
+This interplay manifests itself in a range of cognitive and perceptual constraints that form the foundations of our personal and community views of the world.

 Our memory and perspectives interact with other human perceptions (incl. potential manipulation) and the complexity of the natural, social and conceptual systems.